MichaelSchaecher/website/content/posts/vaultwarden-in-proxmox-lxc-container/index.md

 Just know that vaultwarden supports importing passwords from other password managers and web browsers in multiple formats.
 You can find the list of supported formats [here](https://bitwarden.com/help/export-your-data/).

-## Making Vaultwarden Precistent
+## Making Vaultwarden Persistent

-Now that we have Vaultwarden setup and running we need to make it precistent so that it starts when the LXC container restarts or the host rebooted Vaultwarden well start automatically.
-To do this we need to create a systemd service file using **padman**.
+Now that we have Vaultwarden setup and running we need to make it persistent so that it starts when the LXC container restarts or the host rebooted Vaultwarden well start automatically.
+To do this we need to create a systemd service file using **podman**.

 ```console
  podman generate systemd --name vaultwarden > /usr/lib/systemd/system/vaultwarden.service